• Skip to primary navigation

 Cicerchie Soup Ingredients

-This is a versatile fall soup recipe and i give you plenty of substitutions if you can't find some of the ingredients where you live.
-Garbanzo-like cicerchie are earthy and delicious if you can find them, but if not go ahead and substitute your favorite dried beans.
-Also, if you can find garlicky spicy ventricina substitute it with chorizo (fresh or hard), or spicy pepperoni, and call it a day -- a very delicious day!
+This is a versatile fall soup recipe, and I give you plenty of substitutions if you can't find some of the ingredients where you live.
+Garbanzo-like cicerchie are earthy and delicious if you can find them, but if not, go ahead and substitute your favorite dried beans.
+Also, if you can find garlicky spicy ventricina, substitute it with chorizo (fresh or hard), or spicy pepperoni, and call it a day -- a very delicious day!

 • cicerchie beans *sub cannellini, chickpeas, cranberry beans, pinto beans, or navy beans